szyryanov/IZIn/README.md

 IZIn - html Images Zoom In/out feature
 ======================================

-This JavaScript-based package allows you to add "image zoom in/out" feature to your HTML pages.
+This JavaScript-based package allows you to add "image zoom in/out" feature to your HTML pages;
+version 1.0.1

 How it looks
 -----------